Applying for a Writ of Distress When a Singapore Tenant Owes You Rent

 If the tenant has already abandoned the premises by the time the writ is granted, the writ empowers the landlord to effectively take back possession of his premises if he is owed at least 2 months’ rent.
 This is even if the lease period has not expired yet.

 What Can and Cannot be Seized under a Writ of Distress?

 The sheriff can seize any items in the premises except:

 - Whatever is in the tenant’s hands at the time of seizure and that is being used;

 - Any tools or implements, assuming that there are already other items in the premises that can be seized to fully cover the amount set out in the writ of distress;

 - Clothes and bedding;

 - Anything belonging to hotel guests if the premises is a hotel; and

 - Anything already in the custody of the law.

-The procedure for applying for a writ of distress is to file an ex parte originating summons with a supporting affidavit in the form prescribed by the Rules of Court.
+The procedure for applying for a writ of distress in Singapore is to file an originating application without notice with a supporting affidavit in the form prescribed by the Rules of Court.
 You should ideally engage a lawyer to do this for you.